-LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped today for the 11th consecutive day, decreasing 1 cent to $3.626.
+LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped today for the 19th consecutive day and 29th time in the last 30 days, decreasing a half-cent to $3.15.

-The average price has dropped 7.4 cents over the past 11 days, including eight-tenths of a cent Saturday, according to figures from the AAA and Oil Price Information Service.
-It is 6.1 cents less than one week ago, 15.5 cents less than one month ago, and unchanged from one year ago.
+The average price has dropped 15.3 cents over the past 30 days, including six-tenths of a cent on Tuesday, according to figures from the AAA and Oil Price Information Service.

-The Orange County average price dropped for the 12th time in 13 days, falling two-tenths of a cent to $3.602.
-It is 5 cents less than one week ago and 12.3 cents lower than one month ago, but 3.9 cents more than one year ago.
+The Orange County average price has dropped 18.2 cents over the past 35 days, including a half-cent on Tuesday.
+It is 3.9 cents less than one week ago and 17 cents lower than one month ago, but 39.3 cents more than one year ago.

 Photo: Getty Images